Meet Our Team

 Nanoscale Neural Interface Lab

-Dr. Xie is an Associate Professor in Electrical and Computer Engineering and Neuroengineering at Rice University.
-His laboratory is primarily interested in applying specially designed functional devices to solve key challenges in fundamental and clinical neuroscience.
+Dr. Xie is Associate Professor in Electrical and Computer Engineering and Neuroengineering at Rice University.
+His laboratory is primarily interested in applying specially designed functional devices, including nanomaterials/structures, to solve key challenges in fundamental and clinical neuroscience.
 The general goal is to realize seamless integration of man-made electronics with the nervous system and to help us better understand, interact with, and augment to the living systems.
+Xie and his team are developing a scalable, tissue-integrated electrical neural interface composed of ultraflexible nanoelectronic threads that promote reliable, glial scar-free integration with the brain tissues and enables reliable chronic recording.

 Staff